EnrichEvent: Enriching Social Data with Contextual Information for Emerging Event Extraction: Related Works

 \section{Related Works}

-Event detection from Twitter has received noticeable attention in recent years, as it introduced TwitterAPI, and researchers can easily collect real-time data~\cite{Survey_2016, ED_SWE}.
-We can divide event identification methods into three categories.
-Identification of \textbf{unspecified events}, \textbf{predetermined events}, and \textbf{specific events}~\cite{atefeh2015survey}.
-While working on the first category, there's no antecedent description of the events, and they aim to detect general events.
-In this category, researchers typically extract features from tweets and then try to find trends in them to detect the events~\cite{Long2011TowardsEE, Becker_Naaman_Gravano_2021}.
-In the second category, researchers aim to detect predefined events with a fixed category, such as earthquake~\cite{Earthquake_Shakes_Twitter_Users}, crime and disaster events~\cite{TEDAS}, etc. In the third category, the event's details are specified, and the goal is to detect events that exactly match an explicit description of the relevant event types~\cite{Planned_Events}.
-Our work belongs to the first category, and in this section, we investigate these three categories and explain some of the related works that have motivated us to work in this field.
+Since Twitter introduced the Twitter API and researchers can easily collect real-time data, Event detection from Twitter has received noticeable attention in recent years~\cite{Survey_2016, ED_SWE}.
+We can divide the problem of social event detection into three sub-categories.
+Identification of \textit{predetermined events}, \textit{sub-events}, and \textit{unspecified events}~\cite{atefeh2015survey}.
+Our work belongs to the last category, and in this section, we investigate these three sub-categories and explain some related works that motivate us to work in this field.